nams1570/5GRAG/README.md

 3. `MODEL_NAME`
 4. `NUM_EXTRA_DOCS` -> the number of additional docs to retrieve per run.
 NOT depth, closer to top k
 5. `CHROMA_DIR` -> The directory the chromadb sqlite db will be stored
+6. `SPEC_COLL_NAME`: "context" -> These should be set to these values.
+They represent what the collections in the chromadb database will be named.
+There are two collections, one to store spec content and the other to store tdoc content.
+7. `TDOC_COLL_NAME`: "reason"

 # Running the system